A message from the Chief Investigator, Professor Liam Smeeth

 StatinWISE will recruit 200 patients who have recently stopped taking statins, or are thinking of stopping, due to muscle symptoms.
 Each patient will be in the study for one year, split into six two-month treatment periods.
 In each treatment period, patients will either take daily statins or placebo, but will not know which they are taking.
 This is called a N-of-1 trial.

-At the end of each treatment period, patients will report their muscle symptoms using a specially designed StatinWISE mobile app, through a website, by post, or over the phone to a member of the StatinWISE team.
+At the end of each treatment period, patients will report their muscle symptoms using a specially designed StatinWISE mobile phone app, through a website, by post, or over the phone to a member of the StatinWISE team.

-At the end of the trial, patients will be shown summaries of their individual results, which will help them to decide whether to continue taking statins.
+At the end of the trial, patients will receive summaries of their individual results, which will help them to decide whether to continue taking statins.
 The trial team will combine the results from all 200 patients to see how frequently statins are causing side effects in people who think their muscle symptoms are due to statins.

 For a further summary of the trial, click here.